Header Image

 2009 Vintage

 Our most forward vintage thus far, the iOTA 2009 pays homage to previous vintages while still retaining its own unique character.
-Bottled unfined and unfiltered, it was aged for ten months in three year air-dried French oak barrels, 45% new and received an additional year of bottle aging before release—476 cases produced.
+Bottled unfined and unfiltered, it was aged for ten months in three-year air-dried French oak barrels, 45% new and received an additional year of bottle aging before release—476 cases produced.

 This special cuvée is comprised of four clones from our six estate blocks: “Pappou” & “Yiayia,” planted to Pommard, “Abino Hill” planted to Wädenswil, “Ana” & “Tonka” planted to Dijon 777 and “Oscar” planted to Dijon 667.
 Each of these blocks has a unique soil makeup and exposure.